aheimsbakk/gpiocmd/README.md

 (GPIO pins in BCM mode) and add commands that will be executed when buttons are pressed.
 Add multiple commands for each button.
 Command run immediately or after specified wait delay in seconds.
 Repeat last command after repeat seconds until next command is executed.
+Background command will not interrupt running command, and will not be killed even if -k is specified.
 This example only executes the bash commands.

 ---
 17: